To ask Her Majesty’s Government what steps they propose to take to combat anti-Semitism, in particular in universities.

 There are questions for the Minister to answer in the time available to him.
 If he is not able to respond, I hope that he will write to us because this is such an important subject.
 The new guidelines place a duty on university authorities to engage more closely in incidents which may be a criminal offence.
 What discussions have the Government had with the universities on this issue?
 It is a difficult one.
 Are we confident that the new guidelines will ensure that any cases that might engage criminal proceedings will indeed be pursued with vigour?

-Secondly, the Universities UK report recommends that universities develop and maintain partnership working as a fundamental component of preventing and responding to the sort of issues we have been talking about.
-Can the Minister assure us that all that can be done is being done to ensure that the partners identified in this report, many of which are attached to central government, not only know that it is their duty to support staff and students in universities but will assist in delivering the necessary training and helping to assess the nature and scale of the issues affecting the university at some time?
+Secondly, the Universities UK report recommends that universities develop and maintain partnership working as a fundamental component of preventing and responding to the sorts of issues we have been talking about.
+Can the Minister assure us that all that can be done is being done to ensure that the partners identified in this report, many of which are attached to central government, not only know that it is their duty to support staff and students in universities but will assist in delivering the necessary training and help to assess the nature and scale of the issues affecting universities?
 In the past the barriers have been too great, and they must be removed.

 Thirdly, will the Minister consider whether there might be an opportunity in forthcoming legislation—for instance, the Digital Economy Bill—to provide a better regulatory framework for issues relating to the internet?
 This was mentioned by a number of noble Lords, including the noble Baroness, Lady Neuberger.
 The internet has become a place for trolling and worse, and behaviour of that type is not being curtailed in any way.
 I am obviously anxious that we do not see a backlash against it, but it is very important that we use the opportunities we have—there are not that many—to make sure that the legislative framework is appropriate for our aims.